Blog 3: Kotryna Knystautaite assisted by Hannah Murphy and Aoife Craddock, Student Select Exhibition

-Student Kotryna Knystautaite from St Oliver’s Community College, Drogheda along with 10 other students have been working in partnership with the Highlanes Gallery in Drogheda and with the British Council as part of Student Select.
-The students involved have selected and curated an exhibition, which opened on 25th of November.
+Kotryna Knystautaite from St Oliver's Community College, and Niamh Woods from Our Lady's College, Greenhills, along with 10 other students have been working in partnership with the Highlanes Gallery in Drogheda and with the British Council as part of the 'In Sense of Place: Student Select' exhibition.
+The students involved have selected and curated an exhibition, which opens Friday the 25th of November 2017.

 The countdown had stopped.
 The day had finally arrived.
 It was the day of the opening.